 Cleanse and nurture with chia seeds

-Chia seeds are one of my favorite breakfast options especially when my digestive system needs a kick.
-In fact, one of the peculiarities of this tiny seed is that it can absorb up to 12 times its weight when mixed with liquids (or fats) and the gel that forms around is incredibly helpful in emptying the intestine.
+Chia seeds are one of my favorite breakfast options, especially when my digestive system needs a boost.
+One of the unique properties of this tiny seed is its ability to absorb up to 12 times its weight in liquids (or fats).
+The gel that forms around the seeds is incredibly effective in promoting healthy digestion and supporting intestinal regularity.

-Like many precious foods chia seeds was a staple in the Mayans and Aztecs’ diet that harvested it from the flowers of a plant that belongs to the mint family typical of the areas of Central America.
-Just 2 spoons of chia provide 14% of the recommended daily intake (RDI) of calcium, a vitamin that is critical for bone health, and 23% RDI of magnesium, which helps regulate the nervous system, but also lots of phosphorus, zinc, fiber and protein.
-It also contains a good amount of the Omega-3 fatty acids that can reduce triglycerides in blood (the fat from food that circulates in our blood) and blood pressure helping prevent heart diseases.
+Historically, chia seeds were a dietary staple for the Mayans and Aztecs, who harvested them from the flowers of a plant belonging to the mint family, native to Central America.
+These seeds pack an impressive nutritional punch.
+Just two tablespoons of chia provide 14% of the recommended daily intake (RDI) of calcium—a vital nutrient for bone health—and 23% of the RDI for magnesium, which plays a key role in regulating the nervous system.
+Additionally, chia seeds are rich in phosphorus, zinc, fiber, and protein.
+They also contain a significant amount of Omega-3 fatty acids, which can reduce triglycerides (the fat from food that circulates in our blood) and lower blood pressure, contributing to the prevention of heart disease.

 Chia seeds are loaded with precious antioxidants but also protein and fibers.

-The seeds are also loaded with powerful antioxidants like quercetin and kaempferol, that fight inflammation, caffeic acid, which boosts athletic performance and increases the feeling of satiety helping with weight control, but also chlorogenic acid which plays a major role in controlling blood sugar level and insulin resistance.
+Chia seeds are also loaded with powerful antioxidants like quercetin and kaempferol, which help fight inflammation.
+They contain caffeic acid, known for boosting athletic performance and increasing satiety—making it easier to manage weight.
+Furthermore, chlorogenic acid, another antioxidant found in chia seeds, plays a major role in controlling blood sugar levels and improving insulin sensitivity.

 Previous